jump to:

 Parking

-Washington University has ample evening parking space in well-lighted lots.
+WashU has ample day parking and evening parking available in well-lighted lots.
 Parking is by permit or meter only.
-Complete parking information, including day parking, is available at parking.wustl.edu.
+Learn more at parking.wustl.edu.

 Refund Policies & Deadlines